 The Arabian Peninsula.
-The Arabian Shield is an ~850 Gy late-arrival continental craton, split with Egypt, Sudan, and Eritrea by a 35 Gy rift now called the Red Sea.
-The Empty Quarter is a platform of Paleozoic sedimentary rock that hosts the giant oil deposits like the famous Ghawar Field.
-It is now covered by sand that has been blown from the north and northwest as the Arabian Shield weathered away over time.
+The Arabian Shield is an ~850 million year old late-arrival continental craton.
+It was split off from Egypt, Sudan, and Eritrea on its western side by a rift 35 million years ago; that rift is now called the Red Sea.
+The Empty Quarter is a platform of Paleozoic sedimentary rock that hosts giant oil deposits like the famous Ghawar Field.
+It is now covered by sand that has been blown from the north and northwest as the Arabian Shield has weathered away over time.

 The size of France, Belgium, and the Netherlands combined, The Empty Quarter is the largest contiguous sand dune desert in the world, an area as dangerous – and logistically more difficult to cross – than Antarctica.
 If an accident had befallen anyone, no helicopter or fixed-wing aircraft could have ever reached us because of density-altitude problems, and the fact that the ar-Rub’ al-Khali is covered by contiguous sand dunes.
 A helicopter cannot operate over any significant distance because of the heat-thinned air (density-altitude), not with any real load, in temperatures of 40-61C.
 A fixed-wing aircraft could never land in sand dunes.